facebookresearch/nevergrad/docs/optimization.rst

     :start-after: DOC_BASE_0
     :end-before: DOC_BASE_1

-:code:`parametrization=n` is a shortcut to state that the function has only one variable, of dimension :code:`n`, See the :ref:`Parametrization section <parametrizing>` for more complex parametrizations.
+:code:`parametrization=n` is a shortcut to state that the function has only one variable, continuous, of dimension :code:`n`: :code:`ng.p.Array(shape=(n,))`.

+**Important**: Make sure to check the :ref:`Parametrization section <parametrizing>` for more complex parametrizations examples, and :ref:`Parametrization API section <parametrization_ref>` for the full list of options.
+Below are a few more advanced cases.

-:code:`parametrization=n` is a shortcut to state that the function has only one variable, continuous, of dimension :code:`n`, Defining the following parametrization instead will optimize on both :code:`x` (continuous, dimension 2) and :code:`y` (continuous, dimension 1).
+Defining the parametrization (:code:`instrum`) as follows in the code sample will instead optimize on both :code:`x` (continuous, dimension 2, bounded between -12 and 12) and :code:`y` (continuous, dimension 1).

 .. literalinclude:: ../nevergrad/optimization/test_doc.py